TULiberalArts/tech-notes/_docs/teams/about.md

 Every active account holder at Temple University has access to Office 365 which includes Microsoft Teams.
-Since Microsoft Teams is linked directly to your Temple Universit AccessNet username, your directory information and free/busy status is automatically available in Teams.
+Since Microsoft Teams is linked directly to your Temple University AccessNet username, your directory information and free/busy status is automatically available in Teams.

 Teams is available on all major platforms including [Windows][6], [macOS][6],